-No definite treatment is available.
-Only supportive and symptomatic treatment is given.
+No definite treatment is available; only supportive and symptomatic treatment is given.
 Patients undergo psychotherapy sessions and are also being assisted in their daily activities.
-Carbamazepine, an antipsychotic drug has shown clinical improvement in the symptoms.
+Carbamazepine, an antipsychotic drug, has shown clinical improvement in the symptoms.

 Clinical Correlations: Alzheimer’s Disease

 Alzheimer’s disease is a chronic neurodegenerative disease affecting individuals in their 40’s.
-According to the cholinergic hypothesis, it results due to deficiency of a neurotransmitter, acetylcholine.
+According to the cholinergic hypothesis, it results due to a deficiency of a neurotransmitter, acetylcholine.
 There is loss of neurons in the cerebral cortex and certain subcortical regions, resulting in gross atrophy and degenerative changes of the affected regions as shown in the figure below.

 Causes of Alzheimer’s disease

-The exact cause of Alzheimer’s is unknown, however, genetics is thought to play a vital role.
+The exact cause of Alzheimer’s is unknown; however, genetics is thought to play a vital role.
 Several genes may be involved.
 There are other risk factors such as trauma and head injuries, depressive disorders and hypertension.

 Symptoms of Alzheimer’s disease

-As mentioned earlier, the onset of disease begins with mild symptoms.
+As mentioned earlier, the onset of the disease begins with mild symptoms.
 Patients often complain of short-term memory loss, disorientation, mood swings and loss of motivation.

 Examination and investigation of Alzheimer’s Disease

 History of the patient and clinical examination are the major clues to the diagnosis of Alzheimer’s disease.
-Brain imaging such as CT and MRI scans are used to exclude other brain lesions and causes of dementia.
+Brain imaging, such as CT and MRI scans, are used to exclude other brain lesions and causes of dementia.